awesomeadi00/Concordance_List/README.md

 # Concordance-Program
-This program simply reads an entire sentence from a textfile and creates a concordance list based on how frequent different words appear in the sentence.
+Reads a sentence from txt file and creates a concordance list
-The sentence can be literal paragarphs.
-Must update the calling functions - efficiency